-THE FINAL LEG of the voyage that carries the Hudson River to the sea walks a tightrope between the New Jersey shoreline on its right and the island peninsula of Manhattan on its left.
-‘Abdu’l-Bahá sat in a chair by the window of his apartment on Riverside Drive, and looked out across the water to the rising cliffs of the New Jersey Palisades, which formed a canyon along the opposite shore.
-He returned to New York today, the city that first greeted him upon his arrival to America.
+THE FINAL LEG OF the voyage that carries the Hudson River south to the sea divides the New Jersey shoreline on its right from the island peninsula of Manhattan on its left.
+‘Abdu’l-Bahá sat by the open window of his apartment on Riverside Drive, and looked out across the water to the steep igneous cliffs of the New Jersey Palisades, which run north from Staten Island like a gigantic wooden stockade set back from the western shore.
 His friends had filled his rooms with flowers.

 The Hudson Apartment House was at 227 Riverside Drive, a boulevard on the western side of Manhattan that runs along the river from 72nd Street to north of Harlem, where it finally turns inland.
 It is a relatively quiet, upper class neighborhood with a strip of park that slopes dramatically to the water below.
 ‘Abdu’l-Bahá’s friends will call this park “His garden,” because he will return to it again and again.